drinkcoffee/drinkcoffee.github.io/projects/meetup.md

 ## Will my slides be published?

 Yes.
 I ask you to put a PDF copy of your slides onto a Google Drive.
 I will make a copy of the slides, and then share in view-only mode that copy to anyone with the link.
 I will put the link into the description of the recording of the talk on YouTube.

-## What are LastSlides?

-I have three slides that I ask that you put at the end of your talk.
-They contain a link to the [Merch Store](https://ethereum-engineering-group-shop.fourthwall.com/), details of future talks, and links to the [meetup](https://www.meetup.com/ethereum-engineering/) and [YouTube](https://www.youtube.com/channel/UC2iGGbbKzS2hYwcZ9xBS-6A) sites.

 ## Will my talk be published?